Connect with us

 “It is expected that by January 2021 implementation of the Structural Eurocode will have been completed for use in the construction industry,” Kebs managing director Charles Ongwae said.

-Mr Ongwae said the Eurocodes will eliminate the disparities that deter transfer of engineering technology and services between Kenya and global markets while bringing about uniform levels of safety in the building and construction sector.
+Mr Ongwae said the Eurocodes will eliminate the disparities that deter the transfer of engineering technology and services between Kenya and global markets while bringing about uniform levels of safety in the building and construction sector.

 Hellen Ndaiga, a graduate of Daystar University with a degree in Communications, is an accomplished reporter experienced in covering construction news.
 She offers a unique perspective to our coverage.